 - A substantial writing sample, preferably your master's thesis in French or two research papers in French dealing with critical interpretations of literary, linguistic or ethnological issues.
 The dossier should include a list of special certifications or diplomas obtained, articles published and papers presented.

-- A statement of academic purpose outlining your interests and why UL Lafayette's Francophone Studies PhD will help you develop them,
+- A statement of academic purpose outlining your proposed research project,

 - A sound recording demonstrating oral proficiency in French from non-native speakers,